Krishilgithub/ReWear/README.md

 ## 🧑‍💻 Team Contributions

-All team member contribution details are documented in their respective `names.md` files (e.g., `Krishil.md`) in this repository.
-Please refer to those files for a detailed breakdown of individual work and problem-solving approaches.
+All team members have created their respective `names.md` files (e.g., `Krishil.md`) in this repository to showcase their individual contributions, challenges faced, and problem-solving approaches throughout the development of Closet Circle Exchange.

+Please refer to these files for detailed breakdowns of:

+- Individual work and responsibilities
+- Technical challenges encountered and solutions implemented
+- Learning experiences and growth throughout the project
+- Specific features and components developed by each team member

+**Available Team Member Files:**

+- `Krishil.md` - Backend integration, authentication, dynamic data, and AI features